-The Statement of Net Position provides information about the College's financial position, and presents the College's assets, liabilities, and net position at year-end and includes all assets and liabilities of the College.
+The Statement of Net Position provides information about the College's financial position, and presents the College's assets, deferred outflows, liabilities, deferred inflows, and net position at year-end and includes all assets and liabilities of the College.
 The decrease in net position is primarily attributable to the capital assets annual depreciation of capital assets, offset with additions.
 A condensed comparison of the Statement of Net Position is as follows: